-French Broad EMC has grown into a modern-day cooperative, with 22 substations serving 38,360 members.
+French Broad EMC has grown into a modern-day cooperative, with 22 substations serving 29,715 members.
 French Broad has modern system Control's along with a data acquisition system, linked by fiber optic cable and wireless communication, to facilitate accurate and rapid functioning of its electrical distribution and transmission plant.
 All substations now have state of the art electronic relays and controls that integrate seamlessly with the Cooperative's SCADA system.
 A fiber optic network connects each substation together and is in a loop with each office.
-The Cooperative has seen about 0.5% increase in member growth annually and about 2.5% growth in sales.
-As the economy has improved, kilowatt hour sales have increased over the past year as an all-time system peak was set in January of 137 MW.
+The Cooperative has seen about 0.7% increase in member growth annually and about 1.0% growth in sales.
+As the economy has stumbled due to COVID-19, kilowatt hour sales decreased to the Large Power and Small Commercial accounts, but an increase was observed in the Residential class of service.

-Future plans and improvements include continued expansion of the automated meter reading with a wireless system from Tantalus.
+Future plans and improvements include an upgrade to our automated meter reading system from Tantalus.
+This new system will take advantage of our fiber network, which will allow for faster and a more reliable transmission of data.
 This wireless AMI system is being used to provide prepayment electric service to members wishing to avoid a deposit or an alternative way to manage their bill.
 Fiber optic cable is continuing to be installed across the system to provide connectivity to the substations for SCADA, AMR, and High-Speed Internet.
-The Cooperative recently applied for FCC grant money to provide Fiber to the Home service to many of its customers in Madison County.
+The Cooperative to date has received over \$8 million in grant funding to provide Fiber to the Home service to many of its customers in Madison County, and now has over 3,000 high speed internet and telephone customers.
 Mobile map viewing and staking software packages are being used by the cooperative in an effort to further improve service response times and streamline the data collection process.
 As new renewable energy laws are now in place in North Carolina, French Broad EMC finds that the investment they made in their hydroelectric plant back in the 1980's has an ever increasing value.
-In addition to the electricity French Broad EMC purchases from the South Eastern Power

-Administration (SEPA), the electricity generated from this plant counts directly towards the state mandated renewable energy requirement.
+In addition to the electricity French Broad EMC purchases from the South Eastern Power Administration (SEPA), the electricity generated from this plant counts directly towards the state mandated renewable energy requirement.
 The cooperative has also offered several programs to those customers who wish to invest in renewable technologies and offset some or all of their energy needs.